TeleTabs/box-opener/README.md

 # Box-opener
 Opens most boxes.
 Specifically, it'll reuse any item that produces an item in your inventory, thus it works with Rootstock recipes as well.
 Forked from Fruit's [Box-opener](https://github.com/soler91/box-opener).
-Load/unload and inventory check based off [Pinkpi's](https://github.com/pinkipi) rootbeer script.
+Load/unload pattern based off [Pinkpi's](https://github.com/pinkipi) rootbeer script.

 ### Dependencies
 Uses Pinkie Pie's [command](https://github.com/pinkipi/command) module.
 If you don't have it, just get it, seriously.